butterflyology/Sorcerers_MK/README.md

 ### Chris Hamm

+Sorcerers of the Magic Kingdom is an interactive scavenger hunt available to play at Walt Disney World's Magic Kingdom.
 This project is to create a shiny app to help quickly list the weaknesses of the villains for the intermediate difficulty level of the game.

 Two main files in the <kbd>data</kbd>: